 Our Diamond Sourcing Policy

-You, as a customer, can be confident that concrete and comprehensive measures are being taken to ensure the products we sell do not include Conflict Diamonds.
+You, as a customer, can be confident that concrete and comprehensive measures are being taken to ensure the products we sell include Conflict-free Diamonds.

 The source of our diamonds is something that we take very seriously.

-In African countries where rebel forces sometimes have control of diamond mines, proceeds from the sales of rough diamonds produced from those mines are often used to finance weapons purchases.
-Such diamonds are estimated to currently account for less than 1% of the world diamond production.
+In African countries where rebel forces sometimes have control of diamond mines, proceeds from the sales of rough diamonds produced from those mines can be used to finance weapons purchases.
+Such diamonds are estimated to currently account for less than 0.2% of the world diamond production.

-We are appalled by the violence in countries where proceeds from the sale of diamonds and other natural resources (e.g., oil, timber) are being used to fund rebel activities.
+We are active in the prevention of violence in countries where proceeds from the sale of diamonds and other natural resources (e.g., oil, timber) are being used to fund rebel activities.

 All nations with significant involvement in the diamond trade agreed on a global certification system to control the export and import of rough diamonds mined from January 1, 2003.
 This system is aimed at preventing criminals from introducing contraband diamonds mined in African combat zones into the legitimate supply chain.
 Since 2003, the Kimberley Process Certification Scheme (KPCS), supported by national and international legislation, has sought to certify the legitimate origin of uncut diamonds.